Automate UI without API: CV-Powered RPA Bots Turnkey

 Development of a web application for Enviok

-CV extension for RPA is justified in specific scenarios:
+Computer vision for RPA is justified in specific scenarios:

-• Automating third-party desktop applications without SDK
+• Automating third-party desktop applications without SDK — SAP GUI or 1C in terminal mode.

-Architecture of CV-RPA Bot
+CV-RPA Bot Architecture

 import cv2